yeuchi/CapStoneStage1/README.md

 Random-dot-stereogram technique was first published by Dr. Julesz<sup>[10]</sup> in 1970s.
 Since then, Random dot stereogram has experienced surges of popularity.
 The algorithm is available from GPU Gems - Chapter 41 Real-Time Stereogram <sup>[0]</sup> and I have already tested it in javascript (available in appendix)<sup>[9]</sup>.

 # Introduction
 This repository contains proposal and java source code to satisfy Udacity Android nano-degree capstone project for calendar year 2018.
-All code is written with Android Studio 3.1 and tested on Samsung S9 [emulators: Nexus5, Tablet Nexus9] with OS8.0 Oreo, API 28.
+All code is written with Android Studio 3.1 and tested on Samsung S9 and emulators:[Nexus5, Tablet Nexus9] with OS8.0 Oreo, API 28.

 # CapStoneStage1
 Udacity Android nano-degree CapStone project stage 1: proposal